History of the 13th Massachusetts Volunteers

 Warren.
 The men were unhappy about this, but as a consolation

-they were allowed to keep their 1st Corps badges.
+they were allowed to keep their First Corps badges.
 When

 General

-left to serve of their 3 year enlistment.
-The army crossed
+left to serve of their 3 years enlistment.

 the

-Rapidan River for the last time May 5th.
+Rapidan River for the last time on May 5th.
 This campaign was

 different from the others.
-There was fighting every day for a month
+There was non-stop fighting every day for a

 were fond of General Grant.
 The marches were in general